-While the Company has limited physical presence outside of North America, the recent conflict in Ukraine and the global response to this conflict has resulted in significant uncertainty.
-Should this conflict expand beyond Ukraine, or should other geopolitical disputes and conflicts emerge in other regions, this could result in material adverse effect on the Company.
-In addition, the extent and impact of political instability resulting from, and sanctions imposed in connection with, the conflict in Ukraine, as well as the conflict itself, may cause financial market volatility, impact the global economy and the markets in which we operate and have the effect of heightening many of the other risks described in this "Risk Factors" section.
+Company to government enforcement and reputational risk.
+While the Company has limited physical presence outside of North America and is not currently engaged in any business with Russian or Belarusian entities and individuals, we will continue to exercise due diligence and monitor compliance.
+Should this conflict expand beyond Ukraine, or should other geopolitical disputes and conflicts emerge in other regions, this could result in a material adverse effect on the Company.
+In addition, the extent and impact of political instability resulting from, and further sanctions imposed in connection with, the conflict in Ukraine, as well as the conflict itself, may cause financial market volatility, impact the global economy and the markets in which we operate and have the effect of heightening many of the other risks described in this "Risk Factors" section.